Light

 Origin & habitat

-Cultivar of Hoya australis
+Cultivar of Hoya australis; species native to Australia

-These care values are practical reference points for indoor growing.
-Use them as a starting point, then adjust for your room, pot size, substrate, temperature and how quickly the plant dries.
+These care values are quick reference points for indoor growing.
+Use them as a guide, then adjust for pot size, substrate, temperature and how quickly the substrate dries.

-For more context, read the full product description or visit our Plant Care Guides.
+For more detail, read the full product description or visit our Plant Care Guides.

 Plant names, growth habits, natural habitats and indoor care guidance are checked against trusted botanical, habitat and horticultural references before publication.View our plant care resources and references.